Historic Trump-Kim summit set for June 12 in Singapore - Journal du Cameroun

 “This is the key test,” said Gardner.
 “I think that if Kim Jong Un wants to find relief from ‘maximum pressure’ and be welcomed back to the table of recognized global leadership, it’s the only path he has.”

-Since the foundation of North Korea in 1948 the country has endured war and struggled to balance Soviet and Chinese rivalries.
+Since the foundation of North Korea in 1948, the country has endured war and struggled to balance rival Soviet and Chinese spheres of influence.

 Decades of financial stagnation, international sanctions, mass starvation and industrial scale human rights abuses followed.